akkartik/mu/README.md

   reached, and precisely when the exit was taken.

-* If you find yourself wondering, "when did the contents of this memory address change?", `subx run` has some rudimentary support for _watch points_.
+* If you find yourself wondering, "when did the contents of this memory address change?", `bootstrap run` has some rudimentary support for _watch points_.
 Just insert a label starting with `$watch-` before an instruction that writes to the address, and its value will start getting dumped to the trace after every instruction thereafter.